 Mars knows chocolate sales are nothing to snicker at.
 The company makes global brands M&M's, Snickers, and the Mars bar.
 Other confections include 3 Musketeers, Dove, Milky Way, Skittles, and Twix.
 Its products portfolio also boasts Seeds of Change organic food, the Klix and Flavia beverage systems, Combos and Kudos snacks, Uncle Ben's rice, and pet food made under the Pedigree, Sheba, and Whiskas labels.
 Mars owns the world's largest chewing gum maker, Wm.
 Wrigley Jr. Company, as well.
 The Mars family -- including siblings and chairman John Franklyn Mars, VP Jacqueline Badger Mars, and former CEO Forrest Mars Jr. -- owns the highly secretive company, making the family one of the wealthiest in the US.

 As a rule, Mars likes to stay out of the press and maintains a virtually debt-free business, using its profits for expansion.
 The company operates through six segments: Chocolate, Drinks, Food, Petcare, Wrigley, and Symbioscience.

-Mars Chocolate, based in Mount Olive, New Jersey, operates across nearly 20 countries and counts five billion-dollar global brands: M&M's, Snickers, Dove/Galaxy, Mars/Milky Way, and Twix.
+Mars Chocolate, based in Mount Olive, New Jersey, operates across more than 20 countries and counts five billion-dollar global brands: M&M's, Snickers, Dove/Galaxy, Mars/Milky Way, and Twix.

-Mars Drinks operates in seven countries with a portfolio of five brands: Klix, Flavia, Alterra, The Bright Tea Co., and Dove/Galaxy hot chocolate.
+Mars Drinks operates in eight countries with a portfolio of five brands: Klix, Flavia, Alterra, The Bright Tea Co., and Dove/Galaxy hot chocolate.
 It boasts a US headquarters in West Chester, Pennsylvania, and a UK office in Basingstoke.

 Mars Food, based in Brussels, Belgium, consists of about a dozen brands that are available in more than 28 countries.
 The unit's billion-dollar brand -- Uncle Ben's (rice) -- is more than 50 years old.
 The segment also has several other brands: Dolmio, Masterfoods, Seeds of Change, Ebly, Royco, Kan Tong, Suzi Wan, and Raris.
-The business includes Mars Foodservices, which is focused on making brands available through food service channels the likes of restaurants, schools, hotels, hospitals, and other out-of-home outlets.
+The business includes Mars Foodservices, which is focused on making brands available through foodservice channels the likes of restaurants, schools, hotels, hospitals, and other out-of-home outlets.
 The food business boasts 11 manufacturing sites.

-Mars Petcare, based in Brussels, Belgium, spans 50 countries and includes more than 40 brands, with billion-dollar brands Pedigree, Whiskas, and Royal Canin.
+Mars Petcare, based in Brussels, Belgium, spans 50 countries and includes more than 40 brands, with billion-dollar brands such as Pedigree, Whiskas, and Royal Canin.